learn-co-curriculum/node-modules-path/README.md

 accounts.readAccounts()
 ```

-This directory pattern is use in npm modules.
-You create `index.js` and then the directory of a module is an npm name.
-We require the module by its directory name (which is also its npm name).
+This folder pattern is used in npm modules.
+If you require an npm module, you usually require a folder which has `index.js`.
+The folder name is the same as the module name.
+For example, the `chai` module is in the `chai` folder and when you require `chai`, Node take the code from `chai/index.js`.

+We hope know you know a bit more how Node imports modules (it does so by importing folders!).
+That's a good trivial question for your next JavaScript meetup.

 ## Resources